-Customers will notice a drastic increase in their data speeds on their wireless phones allowing users to search the web, upload to social media sites and Skype
+Customers should have noticed a drastic increase in their data speeds on their wireless phones allowing users to search the web, upload to social media sites and Skype at far faster speeds.

 ASTAC converted all North Slope Borough communities by January 13, 2017.
 Nuiqsut was converted March 23, Barrow June 15, Point Lay September 27, Point Hope October 24, Wainwright November 7, Atqasuk December 5, Anaktuvuk Pass January 10 and Kaktovik January 13.

 Will coverage improve on ASTAC's 4G?